 What is the application deadline?

-The last date that applications are accepted is April 1, but it is advised to submit your application as early as possible because we admit students on a rolling basis.
+The application deadline is April 1.
+However, it is advised that you submit your application as early as possible.
+Students are admitted on a rolling basis.

 Does Pacific McGeorge have an early decision or early admission deadline?